NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - 4: 5X, 2X, 4X
 - Health: 225 to 240
 - Guard: 1800 to 1920
+- 5A
+  - Has one (TODO two?) more frame hitbox duration
+  - Cannot be cancelled
+  - Super armor ends frame 30 (from 55)
+  - Damage increased from 25 to 30
+  - Throw trajectory changed
 - 5B has slightly more stun on hit and block; transition to 5B(A) is one frame faster
 - 5B(B) has slightly more lift, shoulder hitbox does not appear on the first frame, SFX comes out one frame later, 3 frames less disadvantage on block
 - 5B(A) hitbox appears one frame sooner; transitions one frame faster